allenwsh82/FT_llama_3.1/README.md

 **Supervised Fine-tuning (SFT): Train the model on your dataset using labeled examples where the desired outputs are provided.
 This is a common approach for tasks like text classification or question answering.**

-1) The dataset which we will be using for this fine-tuning exercise will be
+1) The dataset which we will be using for this fine-tuning exercise will be "mlabonne/guanaco-llama2-1k"
+2) We will be using Supervised Fine-Tuning Trainer from HuggingFace (https://huggingface.co/docs/trl/en/sft_trainer)
+3)